DamengRandom/tipify/git-tips-one.md

 6. -- `git cherry-pick`:

-Branch A has 3 commit, Branch B has 6 commits, and we only need Branch B second commit and put into Branch A, this is story case, we can use `cherry-pick` command in `Branch A`.
+Branch A has 3 commits, Branch B has 6 commits, and we only need Branch B second commit and put into Branch A, this is story case, we can use `cherry-pick` command in `Branch A`.
 After the cherry-pick, the commit which get cherry picked will be set as the `topest/latest` commit for Branch A.

 If we cherry pick multiple files (this is the command): `git cherry-pick #hash-1 #hash-2` If we have conflicts during cherry pick, so we `first` resolve the conflicts and then use `git cherry-pick --continue`